NOAA-OWP/t-route/contributing.md

 ```

 ### 8. Tinker in your development branches.
-In your local development branches, explore the code, make changes, and tinker at will.
-Try out one of the notebooks or execute one of the `src/python_framework` or `src/python_routing` files -- most have a test script built in.  -- **be creative!**
+In your local development branches, explore the code, make changes,
+and tinker at will.
+Try out one of the notebooks or execute one of
+the `src/python_framework` or `src/python_routing` files --
+most have a test script built in. **Be creative!**

 ### 9. Add new and changed files to the staging area